Showing 16 of 193 results for "Teaching Faculty"

 • Matt Higger

-Matt Higger is an assistant teaching professor at Khoury College.
+Matt Higger is an associate teaching professor at Khoury College.
 He develops interfaces that allow paralyzed people to communicate efficiently with user-specific movements; he also segments populations of images to identify regions which show statistically significant relationships.

 • Ally Hoffman